...

 A standard possession order means that you and your spouse will share the children in a way that allows for both of you to have possession of the kids throughout the year.
 This should come as a relief to many of you reading this blog post who have had inconsistent time with your children in the recent past, either due to your military service or because your spouse would not allow you to see the kids.
 Having the ability to spend time with your children consistently makes a huge difference in your relationship. as we have already talked about, being able to make decisions in hold duties to care for your children is also integral to your development as a parent and the result of your relationship with your children.

 When it comes to your day-to-day life with your family as a primary conservator, you will be caring for them daily during the school week.
 This means that you would be responsible for getting the children to bed each night, making sure their homework is complete, feeding them, and generally being available for them after school.
 Given your military service, it sounds like it may be difficult for many of you to accomplish this role.
-However, if you are a military spouse, you may be uniquely positioned to fulfill this obligation for your children.
-If you are an army member reading this blog post, you may have questions about why you are at a disadvantage when it comes to being named a primary conservator of the children.
+As a military spouse, you may uniquely position yourself to fulfill this responsibility for your children.
+If you’re an army member reading this blog post, you may question why you’re at a disadvantage when it comes to being named the primary conservator of your children.

 The reality is that families like yours frequently have unique issues that impact the ability of parents to perform their duties.
 For instance, if you are a father, then you may have heard stories about how the law favors women in terms of being named by a primary conservator.
 It could be that you have friends or coworkers who have warned you about judges and how they view custody cases from the perspective of men.
 You may even be aware of certain documentaries or movies that portray the legal system as being favorable to men over women.
 Women over men.
 Does the reality of working